ElectricalGang

 Liquid-tight Flexible Metal (LFMC)

-LFMC, or liquid-tight flexible metal conduit, is a special type of flexible metal conduit which is used for the required seal fitting and includes a plastic coating.
+LFMC, or liquid-tight flexible metal conduit, is a special type of flexible metal conduit that is used for the required seal fitting and includes a plastic coating.
 The parts that make up the entire LFMC are bound with water.
 This metal electrical conduit is used for equipment with the outdoor unit for AC.

 #6.
-Electrical Non-Metallic Tubing- (ENT):
+Electrical Non-Metallic Tubing-(ENT):

 ENT is a thin-walled corrugated conduit that is flexible.
 It can be bent even without the aid of a special device.
 Don’t turn it around, though.
 This is easier to install than an RNC as it can be rotated around the barrier without cutting or welding.
-Special ENT connectors are used – these are usually snap-in connections and not watertight.
+Special ENT connectors are used – these are usually snap-in connections and are not watertight.

 Liquid-tight flexible nonmetallic condensate (LFNC) is also available for use where the umbilical cord will be subjected to moisture.